Background pattern

 Medical advice/education

-Antibiotics are used for the treatment of bacterial infections.
+Antibiotics are used to treat bacterial infections.
 They are not effective against viral infections.

 Sometimes a bacterial infection does not respond to antibiotic treatment.
 One of the most common reasons for this is that the bacteria causing the infection are resistant to the antibiotic being taken.
 This means that the bacteria can survive or grow despite the antibiotic.